-Nose weight: Check the weight once again, make sure its slightly light.
+Nose weight: Check the weight once again, for a start CG of 70mm and make sure its slightly light.

-Radio Tray: Make sure that the radio tray is not too tight a fit and that it does not introduce any distortions which might cause a slight widening of the fuselage sides at the wing leading edge position.
+Radio Tray: If you are using one; make sure that the radio tray is not too tight a fit and that it does not introduce any distortions which might cause a slight widening of the fuselage sides at the wing leading edge position.
 Test by fitting the wings and checking the fit of the wing root to the fuselage sides.